-Condensate can freeze on the vent cap.
+NOTE: Condensate can freeze on the vent cap.
 Frozen condensate on the vent cap can result in a blocked flue condition.

-The Stainless Steel non-restricted vent cap must be furnished by the boiler manufacturer in accordance with AGA/CGA requirements.
+The Stainless Steel non-restricted vent cap must be furnished by the boiler manufacturer in accordance with its listing.